In rabbitmq, Fanout Exchange will route messages to all of the queues that are bound to it.

 }

-After executing above program, if we check the queues (Bangalore, Chennai, Hyderabad, Mumbai) status details in rabbitmq web management portal, the Ready column is having 1 like as shown below that means message published successfully to all the queues of fanout exchange.
+After executing the above program, if we check the queues (Bangalore, Chennai, Hyderabad, Mumbai) status details in rabbitmq web management portal, the Ready column is having 1 like as shown below which means the message was published successfully to all the queues of fanout exchange.

-After installing RabbitMQ.Client, next add a class with name “MessageReceiver.cs” in your application like as shown below to read or get a messages from queues in rabbitmq.
+After installing RabbitMQ.Client, next add a class with the name “MessageReceiver.cs” in your application as shown below to read or get messages from queues in rabbitmq.

-Now, open MessageReceiver.cs class file and write the code like as shown below.
+Now, open MessageReceiver.cs class file and write the code as shown below.

 using System;